-The Indian Journal of Finance and Banking (IJFB) is an open-access journal that publishes research analysis and inquiry into contemporary issues of finance, banking, accounting, and business.
+Indian Journal of Finance and Banking (IJFB) is an open-access journal that publishes research analysis and inquiry into contemporary issues of finance, banking, and accounting.

 Double-Blind Peer Review

 IJFB uses a double-blind review, which means the identities of the authors are concealed from the reviewers, and vice versa.
 To facilitate this, please include the following separately:

 Title page (with author details): This should include the title, author's names, affiliations, acknowledgments, and any Declaration of Interest statement, and a complete address for the corresponding author including an e-mail address.